John Mahony

-John Mahony (1 January 1864 – 31 December 1943) was a famous Irish sportsperson.
+John Mahony (1 January 1864 – 31 December 1943) was an Irish sportsperson.
 He played hurling at with his local club Ballyduff and with the Kerry senior inter-county team in the 1890s.
 Mahony captained Kerry to their only All-Ireland hurling title in 1891.

 Biography

 John Mahony was born in Kilmore, Ballyduff, County Kerry in 1864.
 The son of John and Bridget (née Doran), he grew up in an area that was and still is famous for hurling.
 Like many of his contemporaries Mahony earned his living from fishing and from thatching roofs.
 He later gained a reputation as a fine sportsman and as an outspoken individual.

 John Mahony died at Christmas time in 1943.

 Playing career

 Club

 Mahony played his club hurling with his local club in Ballyduff and enjoyed some success.
-He won his first senior county title in 1891 following a 1-0 to 0-2 defeat of Kilmoyley in the county final.
-It was Ballyduff’s first victory in the county championship and their last until 1955.
+He won his first senior county title in 1891 following a 1–0 to 0–2 defeat of Kilmoyley in the county final.
+It was Ballyduff's first victory in the county championship and their last until 1955.